ccallawa/alyvix_doc/test_case_building/designer_component_tree.rst

 Creating Groups and Components
 ==============================

-When the Designer panel is not visible (you haven't pressed the :kbd:`ESC` key), the crosshairs show you where you can create a selection or subselection on the screen.
+When the Designer panel is not visible (you haven't pressed the :kbd:`Escape` key), the crosshairs show you where you can create a selection or subselection on the screen.
 The color will indicate which group any newly selected region will belong to.